Kotilingeshwara: Background Information

+According to legend the lingas were first placed at what became the temple site by a former atheist who had become a devotee of Shiva, a story which was made into a hagiographical film, Sri Manjunatha, released in 2001.

 The main attraction of the temple is a huge linga measuring 108 ft tall and 35 ft tall Nandi idol, surrounded by lakhs of small lingas spread over an area of 15 acre.
 The Nandi idol is installed over a platform which is 60 ft in length, 40 ft in width and 4 ft in height.
 There are eleven small temples constructed within the premises for various deities.
 A water tank is set up close to the Linga, used by the devotees to perform Abhisheka.
 The idols vary between 1 ft and 3 ft in height.
 There is a guest house, a marriage hall, a meditation hall and an exhibition center attached to the temple.
-This place is ideal for one day trip from Bengaluru.
-The temple is extremely famous because of the largest and tallest linga present in Asia.
-People believe there are about hundred lakh lingas but the numbers are ~6.5 lakhs (i.e. 10 lingas within 1sqmt of land, implies 61000sqmt of land can accommodate approximately 6.1 lakhs of lingas) and not one crore.
-It has almost 10 millions of shivlings.
+The temple has the largest and tallest linga in Asia.
+The number of lingas is ~6.5 lakhs (i.e. 10 lingas within 1 m² of land, implies 61,000 m² of land can accommodate approximately 6.1 lakhs of lingas) and not one crore (ten million).